CarlyleB/thecocktaildb-ingest/README.md

 * glasses
 * categories

-from [TheCocktailDB](https://thecocktaildb.com/), puts it in a (subjectively) friendlier format, and dumps it into CSVs.
+from [TheCocktailDB](https://thecocktaildb.com/), transforms the data into a (subjectively) friendlier format, and dumps it all into CSVs.

 **The goal is to use TheCocktailDB data without having to rely on its limited API.**